sohviluukkonen/BindingType/README.md

 |----------|--------------|---------------|------|------|
 | 0.85     | 0.68         | 0.93          | 0.64 | 0.88 |

-*hit rate of allosteric sites, **hite rate of orthosteric sites
+*hit rate of allosteric compounds, **hite rate of orthosteric compounds